-Stoughton, a Republican, was the representative for Michigan's 2nd congressional district from 1869 to 1873.
+Stoughton was the representative for Michigan’s 2nd congressional district and was a Republican.
+He served from 1869 to 1873.

 From Mar 1869 to Mar 1873, Stoughton missed 161 of 1,151 roll call votes, which is 14.0%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.